Reviews You Can Rely On

 Analysis and Test Results

 We tested all manner of backpacking stoves, from small canister stoves and remote canister stoves to integrated canister and liquid fuel models.
 The type of stove that's best for you will depend on your specific needs.
-There's a stove for every backpacker, but first, think about what's important for the kind of backpacking you do: weight and bulk, fuel efficiency, cooking ability, simple operation?
+There's a stove for every backpacker, but first, think about what's important for the backpacking you do: weight and bulk, fuel efficiency, cooking ability, simple operation?
 Read on to learn which stoves excelled in each of these areas.

 What's the Best Value?

 A common misconception is that spending more money gets you better outdoor gear.
 The simple fact is that this is not always the case.
 The cheapest stove in our test, The BRS-3000T, ended up with a middle-of-the-pack score and performed well enough to meet the needs of the occasional backpacker.
-The Soto Amicus is a little bit more money but performed excellently across the board while remaining relatively affordable compared to other stoves.
+The Soto Amicus is slightly more expensive but performed excellently across the board while remaining relatively affordable compared to other stoves.
 The Jeboil Flash is an excellent value for an integrated canister stove and the Soto WindMaster and MSR PocketRocket Deluxe scored the highest while still costing less than the majority of other products in our review.

 backpacking stove - looking for a top backpacking stove which is small and light? the...